LAST UPDATED: Thurs 8th Aug, 6:30pm

 Non Repair Home Visits

-Our offices are closed to all visitors.
-All queries will now be answered via phone (0300 123 2640) or email (email@example.com).
+Our offices remain closed to all visitors.
+However, we are still open, all queries will now be answered via phone (0300 123 2640) or email (email@example.com).

 Rent concerns – support for tenants struggling as a result of Coronavirus